fridavbg/fridavbg/README.md

     * [Frontend](https://github.com/fridavbg/jsramverk-texteditor)
     * [Backend](https://github.com/fridavbg/jsramverk-texteditor-backend)
 * Getting better with Docker
-   * Setting up various containers one for a server, one for a client
+   * Setting up various containers one for a server, one for a client etc
-   * Regex, sed, grep, awk
+   * Regex, sed, grep, awk, bash

-## Im currently learning
-* React - Nodejs
-* Linux, bash and Docker

 Also trying to get better at code challenges with Exercism: [Exercism profile](https://exercism.org/profiles/fridavbg)